SaltanatFirdous/kingsguard-gem5/README.md

 # Kingsguard

-This repository contains the Kingsguard project for RISC-V, implemented and evaluated using the gem5 simulator.
+This repository contains the KingsGuard project for RISC-V, implemented and evaluated using the gem5 simulator.

 ---